GU4243-ADS/spring2018-project1-yujiehu/README.md

 ## 4. Feature Engineering
 ----------------------

-We'll do some simple numerical summaries of the data to provide some nice visualizations.Here we add some Features to the `spooky` datasets.
+We may find some traces how these author *"Cooking"* their horrible books through some simple numerical summaries of the data.

+Here we add some Features to the `spooky` datasets.
 The fatures are

 -   Number of commas, semicolons, colons, questions